netra21mohekar/ElderlyCare---A-User-Friendly-Website-for-Senior-Citizens/README.md

 Edit
-kubectl get pods -n dev-elder-care kubectl get svc -n dev-elder-care pgsql
+kubectl get pods -n dev-elder-care kubectl get svc -n dev-elder-care kotlin
 Copy
 Edit

-That way GitHub will show them as nice code blocks instead of plain text with “bash” written twice.
+If you replace your current section with this, the GitHub preview will look professional and clean.

-Do you want me to rewrite your current README section so it’s perfectly formatted?
-That way it’ll look professional on GitHub.
+Do you want me to reformat your **entire README** in this style so the whole thing is consistent?

-Ask ChatGPT